George-Dros/George-Dros/README.md

 # 👋 Hi, I'm George!

 Welcome to my GitHub profile!
 I'm George, an Applied Mathematics Engineer with a passion for quantitative finance and interactive data visualization.
-My projects reflect my journey in combining mathematical rigor with practical tools for finance.

 ## 📌 Featured Projects

 ### 1. Volatility Surface Visualization